AlexanderHickey/PHYS581/readme.md

-PHYS 508 - Computational Physics III Coursework
+### This repository contains my coursework from PHYS 581 - Computational Physics III - Winter 2019 at the University of Calgary.